FAQ

 I'm not the Primary Contact; what does that mean for me?+

-You can share context, questions, and documents; you can also message the navigator.
+You can share context, questions, and documents; you can also message the Care Continuity Partner.
 Before we take a new action or start a new work item, we confirm with the Primary Contact.
 That keeps the family aligned and prevents duplicate or conflicting requests.

 What if the Supported Person is the Primary Contact?+

 The same structure applies.
-You can share context and requests with the navigator; before anything new starts, we confirm with the Primary Contact.
+You can share context and requests with the Care Continuity Partner; before anything new starts, we confirm with the Primary Contact.
 If the Supported Person is the Primary Contact, they are the one we confirm with.

 Will I get updates automatically?+